algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 The system integration test of SportShield's software should validate from the requirements perspective that:

-- List of all objectives
+- Shock detection accuracy is more than 99%
+- Unlock happens at least 99% of the time when requested
+- The alarm is triggered in at least 98% of shock detections
+- Shock/Thief attempt notifications are sent in at least 95% of shock detections
+- GNSS position acquisition and transmission have a 80% chance of being successful
+- Battery operating time between two charges is at lesat 7 days considering an average usage.

+These features embody the fundamental functioning of the device and align with client expectations.
+Any defect within the aforementioned categories would trigger the suspension criteria.

 ### 2.2 Secondary Objectives

-List secondary objectives
+Additionally, the objectives will involve implementing and testing functionalities aimed at enhancing the perceived quality and durability of the anti-theft device over time.
+Consequently, this test plan will also emphasize the following aspects:

+- Optimized battery charging with a charging threshold should work in at lesat 95% of cases.
+- Correct battery modes are enabled in at least 90% of situations.
+- Bluetooth communications should be successful in at least 90% of attempts

+Even if those functionalities cannot not suspend testing phase, a flaw in those would drastically lower the perceived reliability as well as a lack of trust in the product, particularly in security field.

 ## 3. Scope of Testing

-The testing of SportShield will mainly consist of the validation of the core features asked by the client, but also of the system resilience in extreme conditions ensuring this lock is a reliable piece of winter sports equipment.
+The testing of SportShield will mainly consist of the validation of the core features asked by the client, but also of the system resilience in extreme conditions ensuring this anti-thief device is a reliable piece of winter sports equipment.
 Nevertheless, it is worth noting that the hardware will not be tested, as these objectives are beyond the scope of this testing.

 ### 3.1 In Scope